|Obstetric definitions

 - Previous ectopic pregnancy

-- History of pelvic inflammatory disease (PID), intrauterine contraceptive device (IUCD) use, or endometriosis
+- Pelvic inflammatory disease (PID), intrauterine contraceptive device (IUCD) use, or endometriosis

 - Previous abdominal or pelvic surgery